lemachinarbo/comPWser/README.md

 - Moves and updates GitHub Actions workflow files (deploy.yaml and main.yaml) into .github/workflows for CI/CD

+What's next?
+Check what else you can do when [moving to production](https://www.baumrock.com/en/processwire/modules/rockmigrations/docs/deploy/#rockshell-filesondemand).

+Nice.
+Time to enjoy some cake.

 ## 3. F.A.Q

 ### 3.1 Why are you downloading ProcessWire with composer?